STAT545-UBC/STAT545-UBC-original-website/packages01_system-prep.md

 Embarking on your career as an R package developer is an important milestone.
 Why not celebrate by updating R and RStudio?
 This is something we recommended early and we recommend doing it often.
 [Go back to Day 0 of the course](block000_r-rstudio-install.html#r-and-rstudio) for reminders on the process. **DO IT NOW.
 We are not very interested in solving problems that stem from running outdated versions of R and RStudio.**

-*2015-11 FYI: Jenny is running R version 3.2.2 (2015-08-14) Fire Safety and RStudio 0.99.760 at the time of writing.*
+*2015-11 FYI: Jenny is running R version 3.2.2 (2015-08-14) Fire Safety and RStudio 0.99.780 at the time of writing.*

 ### Install `devtools` from CRAN

-We will use the `devtools` package to help us develop our R package.
+We use the `devtools` package to help us develop our R package.
 Do this:

 ``` r
 install.packages("devtools")